mgrachten/personal-arxiv-feed/README.md

 ## Description

 This project is a FastAPI application that provides a personalized feed of Arxiv papers.
-It fetches the latest papers from specified categories, uses an LLM to classify them based on your interests, and displays the relevant ones on a simple web interface.
+It fetches the latest papers from specified categories daily, uses an LLM to classify them based on your interests, and displays the relevant ones on a simple web interface.

 ## Features